fireundubh/playwithfire/fallout4/buffout-faqs.md

 ## Where do I find the crash logs?

-In the `%USERPROFILE%\Documents\My Games\Fallout4\F4SE` folder, you should find `.log` files with the prefix `crash`.
+In `%USERPROFILE%\Documents\My Games\Fallout4\F4SE`, you should find `crash`-prefixed `.log` files.

 ## The game crashed, but I don't have any crash logs.

-If the game crashed and no crash log was generated, Buffout could not capture the exception - for a variety of reasons.
-There are two relatively easy things you can try:
+If the game crashed and no crash log was generated, Buffout could not capture the exception for any number of reasons.
+There are two relatively easy things you can try instead:

 1. Check the System log in the Windows Event Viewer for Error and Critical events whose timestamps coincide with the time the game crashed.
 If you have such events, these events may provide clues for further investigation.
 2. For more technical users, install [DebugDiag](https://www.microsoft.com/en-us/download/details.aspx?id=58210) from Microsoft.
 Create a crash rule for the `Fallout4.exe` process that logs the stack trace, activate the crash rule, and run the game until you crash.
 This will produce a detailed log that can be analyzed in DebugDiag and shared.